nicholasdi2000/nicholasdi2000.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Greetings, welcome to my portfolio!
-I am currently a PhD Student in Statistics at Rice University!
-Before, I graduated from Macalester College with a double major in Economics (Honors) and Applied Math.
-I am particularly interested in Causal Inference, Dependent Data, and Graphical Models.
-Outside of school, I enjoy weightlifting, hiking, and skiing!
+Greetings, and welcome to my portfolio!
+I am currently a PhD Student in Statistics at Rice University.
+Previously, I graduated from Macalester College with a double major in Economics (Honors) and Applied Math.
+My research interests include Causal Inference, Dependent Data, and Graphical Models.
+Outside of academia, I am a certified NASM personal trainer and enjoy weightlifting, hiking, and skiing.